 Altogether, Horton's stunt brought in about $4,000, he told VICE.
 Obviously there was an untapped market, so he created the site, first as an auction platform, then as a direct online marketplace.

 Competitors soon followed.
 One of the first was buyandsellhair.com, a UK-based company that went up in 2010.
-The owner, Sandip Sekhon, told VICE that color, thickness, and quality all affect price.
+The owner, Sandip Sekhon, told us that colour, thickness, and quality all affect price.
 Red hair gets the best returns, at $30-$80 an inch, followed by blonde.
-Hair considered "virgin"—pure of dyes, bleach, or chemicals—also brings in a bonus.
+Hair considered "virgin"—pure of dyes, bleach or chemicals—also brings in a bonus.
 But length is the most important factor, with a head of quality hair over two feet likely to demand $1,000 or more.
 Sekhon's website lists $6,500 as the highest price ever paid to a user, for 45 inches of thick virgin hair.

 Who's paying all this money?
 Over the course of a year spanning 2013 to 2014, Sekhon's company surveyed its buyers to find out what they were doing with their purchases.
 He told us that 83 percent reported making wigs or extensions, while five percent listed "art, design, or fashion," including porcelain dolls, clothing, and buttons.
 The remaining 12 percent willingly admitted that they needed the hair for a fetish.